mosbiuschip/community/README.md

 # community
 ## Discussions
-This repo hosts the community discussions, Q&A, announcements etc. for the [MOSbius](https://mosbius.org) chip.
+This repo hosts the community discussions, Q&A, announcements etc. for the [MOSbius](https://mosbius.org) project.

 ## 📜 License